chrisrhymes/orkoshouse/index.md

             <div class="column">
                 <div class="content">
                     <h1 class="brand has-text-primary">Orkos House - Naxos</h1>
-                    <p>Orkos House is a newly built house situated in a prominent position 500 metres north of Mikri Vigla village.
-It has extensive views towards Plaka beach, Paros, Mikri Vigla and beyond.</p>
+                    <p>Orkos House is a newly built house situated in a prominent position 500 metres north of Mikri Vigla village. </p>
+                    <p>It has extensive views towards Plaka beach, Paros, Mikri Vigla and beyond.</p>
-                    <p>The accommodation is on two floors and consists of two bedrooms, a kitchen and a bathroom.
-The house is built to a high standard with double glazed windows and doors, wooden shutters, marble floors and it is fully insulated.</p>
+                    <p>The accommodation is on two floors and consists of two bedrooms, a kitchen and a bathroom. </p>
+                    <p>The house is built to a high standard with double glazed windows and doors, wooden shutters, marble floors and it is fully insulated.</p>
                 </div>
             </div>
             <div class="column">